RESTyard/RESTyard/README.md

 ## Options
 For some configuration you can pass a `HypermediaExtensionsOptions` object to `AddHypermediaExtensions` method.

-- `ReturnDefaultRouteForUnknownHto` if set to `true` the `IHypermediaRouteResolver` will return a default route (see: `DefaultRouteSegmentForUnknownHto`) if a Hto's route is unknown.
+- `ReturnDefaultRouteForUnknownHto` if set to `true` the `IHypermediaRouteResolver` will return a default route (see: `DefaultRouteSegmentForUnknownHto`) if a HTO's route is unknown.
-  This is useful during development time when first writing some Hto's and not all controllers are implemented.
+  This is useful during development time when first writing some HTO's and not all controllers are implemented.
 Default is `false`.

-- `DefaultRouteSegmentForUnknownHto` a `string` wich will pe appended to `<scheme>://<authority>/` as default route.
+- `DefaultRouteSegmentForUnknownHto` a `string` which will be appended to `<scheme>://<authority>/` as default route.

-- `AutoDeliverJsonSchemaForActionParameterTypes`: if set to `true` (default) the routes to action parameters (implementing `IHypermediaActionParameter`) will be generated automatically except when there is a explict rout created.
+- `AutoDeliverJsonSchemaForActionParameterTypes`: if set to `true` (default) the routes to action parameters (implementing `IHypermediaActionParameter`) will be generated automatically except when there is a explicit rout created.

 - `ImplicitHypermediaActionParameterBinders`: if set to `true` (default) actions receiving a `IHypermediaActionParameter` will have a automatic binder added.
   The binder allows to use the `KeyFromUriAttribute` attribute.
-See: [extracting keys from action parameter urls](#extracting-keys-from-action-parameter-urls).
+See: [extracting keys from action parameter URLs](#extracting-keys-from-action-parameter-urls).

 ## Extracting keys from action parameter URLs
-When it is required to reference an other ressource as action parameter it is often required to get the identifying keys from the resources URL.
+When it is required to reference an other resource as action parameter it is often required to get the identifying keys from the resources URL.
 Enable `ImplicitHypermediaActionParameterBinders` to use this feature.
 This can be automated by using attributes in parameters.
-If there is only one key inused in the URL it can be attributed like this:
+If there is only one key in use in the URL it can be attributed like this:

 ``` csharp
 public class FavoriteCustomer : IHypermediaActionParameter